The Flatness You Already Recognize

 The meaning deficit is also a moral development deficit.
 When 44% of adults lack a sense of direction, the pool of people capable of principled moral reasoning shrinks.
 Decisions default to convention, habit, and self-interest — not out of malice, but out of an absence of developed moral architecture.

-We don't say this to judge.
-We say it because the stakes are higher than personal fulfillment.
+The stakes are higher than personal fulfillment.
 A civilization running on conventional morality alone cannot solve problems that require postconventional thinking.
 Climate change, AI governance, economic redesign — these demand the kind of moral reasoning that only emerges when people have built the capacity to generate meaning from within.
+You already see this gap in every public debate that collapses into tribalism.
+The architecture for better thinking is not missing because people are stupid.
+It is missing because the meaning-making capacity that supports it has been systematically starved.

 36% of American adults now meditate regularly, according to the National Center for Complementary and Integrative Health.
 In 2012, that number was 4%.
 Ninefold increase in a decade.
 When that many people independently adopt a practice that requires sitting still, producing nothing, observing the movement of their own minds — in a culture that worships productivity — the discomfort with the status quo must be extraordinary.